w3c-fedid/FedCM/explainer/glossary.md

 ## Definitions
 ### Authentication
-* _Process used by an [Identity Provider](#identity-provider-idp) to achieve sufficient confidence in the binding between the and a presented identity._
+* _Process used by an [Identity Provider](#identity-provider-idp) to achieve sufficient confidence in the binding between the user and a presented identity._

 Note that in some discussions and documentation, the term _authentication_ is used to refer to the federated sign-in process.
 However, the user does not authenticate to the RP during federated sign-in.
 The user authenticates to the IdP, which then provides a claim to the RP asserting the user’s identity.
-The user does not prove their identity to the RP.
+The user does not prove their identity to the RP directly.

 External references: [OIDC terminology](https://openid.net/specs/openid-connect-core-1_0.html#Terminology), [OIDC authentication](https://openid.net/specs/openid-connect-core-1_0.html#Authentication), [SAML glossary](https://docs.oasis-open.org/security/saml/v2.0/saml-glossary-2.0-os.pdf)